shweta257/DataViz/hw3/readme.md

 #CS-5630 / CS-6630 Homework 3
 *Due: Saturday, September 17, 11:59 pm.*

-In this assignment you will create a bar chart, a map, and a summary panel that are all linked to each other and display statistics from Fifa World Cup Games dating back to 1930.
-Your final visualization should look like that:
+In this assignment you will create a bar chart, a map, and an info panel that are linked to each other and display statistics from Fifa World Cup Games dating back to 1930.
+We've retrieved the data from [FIFA's website](http://www.fifa.com/fifa-tournaments/statistics-and-records/worldcup/).

+## Visualization design

+We are going to compare several attributes (such as attendance, number of teams, number of goals) of every World Cup since 1930.
+We are also going to visualize all the information for specific years using the map and info panel.

+The **bar chart** will allow us to see the evolution of attendance, total number of goals, the number of games, and the number of participating countries over the years.

+The **world map** will highlight the host country, all participating  countries, as well as the gold and silver medal winners.

+The **info panel** will display host, winner and runner-up, and show a list of all participants.

+The bar chart will act as our way to select a particular world cup: by clicking the bar associated with the year, the map and the info box will display the data associated with that world cup.

+Your final visualization should look roughly like that:

 ![Overview](figs/overview.png)